bizob529/GetCleanDataProject/README.md

 ***

         1. Download the `run_analysis.R` script and move it into your R working directory.
-        2. Go to the UCI website linked at the top and download the zip file with the data folder.
+        2. Go to the UCI website linked at the top and download the zip file with the data.
         3. Unzip the file and paste the "UCI HAR Dataset" folder into your working directory.
         4. If you haven't already done so, install the `plyr` and `reshape2` R packages.
         5. Load/attach both packages into your R workspace with the `library` function.